caroleatierney/Castle_Rock_Review/README.md

 The get statement is filtered to retrieve only Steven King books.
 Even though I have this filter on, there was a book about Stephen King by another author, so I included another statement to make sure this was not included in my data.

-There are buttons for the reader to select that will display the information I pulled sorted by title, maturity rating, fan rating  and number of pages. ~~I had problems putting multiple spaces in my concatenated output so I used underscores.~~
+There are buttons for the reader to select that will display the information I pulled sorted by title, maturity rating, fan rating  and number of pages. ~~I had problems putting multiple spaces in my concatenated output so I used underscores.~~ *modified to images instead of list post course*

 I learned and used a new sort statement with a function in it to sort based on different key pairs in my array of book elements.